-How to Keep Outdoor Curtains From Blowing in the Wind:
+How to Keep Outdoor Curtains From Blowing in the Wind

-We purchased small clips from IKEA meant to be used for sliding drapery.
-When we put the drapes down, we used the small clips to clip the drapes to each other along the sides.
+Purchase small clips from IKEA meant to be used for sliding drapery.
+When the drapes are down, use the small clips to clip the drapes to each other along the sides.

-We tried using curtain weights but they did not work.
+We tried using curtain weights, but they did not work.
 Clipping the curtains to each other worked much better.
 We keep a small bowl of the clips outside on our coffee table, so they are close by when we need them.